-The Best Books to Learn About Coffee
+The Best Books to Learn About Coffee in 2024

 This article contains affiliate links to Amazon.
 As an Amazon Associate I earn from qualifying purchases.

 Coffee Table Book – 99 Wonderful Coffee Shops

 To include a book of my own in this list is a dream come true!
 “99 Wunderbare Coffee Shops” is a coffee table book in German born from my deep-rooted passion for exploring global café cultures.
 After 8+ years of showcasing coffee shops worldwide, this book is the culmination of those explorations.
 It’s more than a mere directory; it’s a narrative journey through some of the world’s most unique coffee spots, enriched with vivid photography and engaging stories.

 The World Atlas of Coffee: From Beans to Brewing – Coffees Explored, Explained and Enjoyed (2018)

 When I started out in 2015 my first coffee related book purchase was James Hoffman’s World Atlas of Coffee, which literally laid down the foundation for my career in coffee.
 I’m guessing you’re familiar with the walking coffee encyclopedia that is James Hoffman – world barista champion and Square Mile founder.
 His knowledge is respected by coffee enthusiasts worldwide, and getting your hands on this print version of his bundled knowledge is highly recommended.
 The World Atlas of Coffee is an all-encompassing guide to the world of coffee.

 It served as my entry point into this fascinating industry.
 Whether you want to improve your home brewing skills or make coffee your career, this book is a great resource.
 It takes you through the steps of growing, processing, and roasting coffee, as well as different brewing devices and coffee-growing regions around the world.
 The brewing techniques described here will undoubtedly improve your coffee game.